devdanny2024/wanzami/Tasks and Documents/ui_loading_tasks_2025-12-05.md

 - [ ] Add admin capability to edit welcome email template and select featured movies shown in the email (logged 2025-12-06)

-Wanzami Sound is still not playing on first Load of the page, Only when you go to Sign up(It plays) When you go back (It plays)
+Wanzami Sound is still not playing on first Load of the page, Only when you go to Sign up(It plays) When you go back (It plays).
+Only on the Splash screen should wanzami play.

 The Welcome mails are not landing after sign up